adelbordbari/framez/README.md

 # Framez
-something small to create abstract artworks (not sure about this one) based on your movies files.
+Something small to create abstract artworks (not sure about this one) based on your movies files.

-provide the path to your movie file (.mkv, .mp4, anything) and recieve a collage of the frames in the movie. an example:
+Provide the path to your movie file (.mkv, .mp4, anything) and recieve a collage of the frames in the movie. an example:

-### example
+### Example

 > /path/to/file/2001ASpaceOdyssey.mkv